Make your own white clover tea this spring & summer!

 Gather the Clover

-Place your harvested clover blossoms in the container and take them to a water source for rinsing.
+Place your harvested clover flowers in the container and take them to a water source for rinsing.

 For a more detailed tutorial about foraging white clover blossoms, see this post.